-3.4 Heritage Map
+4.4 Heritage Map

 Heritage items are identified on the Heritage Map to NSLEP 2013 as indicated below.
-The proposed amendment to the Map is shown in Part 4 of this Planning Proposal.
+The proposed amendments to the Map is included in Appendix 4 of this Planning Proposal.

-4 THE PLANNING PROPOSAL
+5 THE PLANNING PROPOSAL

-4.1 PART 1: STATEMENT OF OBJECTIVES
+5.1 PART 1: STATEMENT OF OBJECTIVES

-The primary purpose of the Planning Proposal is to identify the properties at 50, 52, 54, 56, 70, 72, 78, 80, 82, 84 and 88 Parraween Street, Cremorne as local heritage items under NSLEP 2013.
+The primary purpose of the Planning Proposal is to identify the properties at 50, 52, 54, 56, 70, 72, 78, 80, 82, 84, 86 and 88 Parraween Street, Cremorne as local heritage items under NSLEP 2013.
 This is consistent with the outcomes of the heritage assessment undertaken by LSJ Heritage (Heritage Assessment, October 2022 and Addendum Heritage Assessment, March 2023)